developmentseed/eoAPI/README.md

 ## Why should you use `eoAPI`
 - **Focus on your use case:** `eoAPI` is used for large-scale data processing, building geographic information systems (GIS), creating real-time data applications, climate research and environmental monitoring, machine learning model training, and more.
-- **Unified Interface:** `eoAPI` provides a single, unified interface to several state-of-the-art Earth Observation (EO) data services, including Metadata search (STAC), Raster, and Vector services.
+- **Unified Repository:** `eoAPI` provides a single, unified repository to several state-of-the-art Earth Observation (EO) data services, including Metadata search (STAC), Raster, and Vector services.
 This can simplify the process of accessing and working with these services.
 - **Interoperability:** `eoAPI` is designed to enable interoperability among its included services.
 This can make building complex applications that leverage different types of EO data easier.
 - **Open Source and Community Support:** As an open-source project, `eoAPI` allows developers to inspect its code, contribute to its development, and use it as a base for custom solutions.
 It also benefits from the support and innovation of a community of developers and EO data users.
 - **Scalability and Flexibility:** Each service in `eoAPI` can be used or deployed independently, which provides a lot of flexibility.
 If a developer's application only requires one or two of eoAPI's services, they don't need to deploy the entire suite.